ApurbaApd/ApurbaApd/README.md

    and I hold a Bachelor’s degree from the <b>National Institute of Technology (NIT) Durgapur</b> (2020-2024).<br>
    I completed my schooling up to the 12th grade in Tripura, the third smallest state in India, located in the North-East.<br>
   Currently I am working in the field of Computational Neuroscience at the Centre for Integrative Biology and Systems Medicine (IBSE) at the <b>Indian Institute of Technology (IIT) Madras</b>.<br>
-  My main interest lies in uncovering the conundrum behind brain dynamics 🧠 by leveraging computational approaches such as mathematics and machine learning..
+  My main interest lies in uncovering the conundrum behind brain dynamics 🧠 by leveraging computational approaches and various imaging modalities.
 </p>